Inshore fishing vessels and food safety

 - chilling or freezing.

-Voluntary guideline for inshore fishing vessels
+Voluntary food safety guidelines are available for fishing vessels that:

 - chilled or frozen from the time of catching or harvesting to the time of arrival at the processing premises